 POKER WIKI - know about poker

 Poker is an ancient card game that combines skill and strategy.
 While the initial hand dealt does help determine the outcome of the round, a good poker player can turn a seemingly bad hand into a winner.
-The strategy lies in the expressions of your opponents and in the cards lying face up on the poker table.
+The strategy lies in the expressions of your opponents and the cards lying face-up on the poker table.
 Master these simple tricks, and you will be able to play poker like a professional.
 It’s Poker – Winning isn’t everything at times.

-The Evolution Of Poker And It’s Possible Origins
+The Evolution Of Poker And Its Possible Origins

 The origins of the world’s most popular card game “Poker” is widely disputed, and is commonly thought that poker was invented by the Chinese around 900 AD, as a variant of Chinese dominoes.

-The history of cards dates from ancient times and the direct origin of the playing cards is not fully known, but the transformation from a 78 card deck to a 52 card deck occurred in the Middle Ages.
+The history of cards dates from ancient times and the direct origin of the playing cards is not fully known, but the transformation from a 78-card deck to a 52-card deck occurred in the Middle Ages.

 The Modern Poker

-The version that is closely linked to its contemporary form is Poque, which roots from France during the 17th Century.
+The version that is closely linked to its contemporary form is Poque, which roots in France during the 17th Century.
 The game carved its way across the Atlantic with a group of French settlers who eventually founded the city of New Orleans.